-Colorado Post-Divorce and Child Support Modification Lawyer
+Colorado Post-Divorce And Child Support Modification Lawyer

-Once an initial divorce or other family law case has ended, the agreements and court orders that result from that process are entered and are now legally binding.
+Once an initial divorce or other family law case ends, the agreements and court orders that result from that process are entered and are now legally binding.
 However, this does not mean that they are set in stone.
 It is possible to secure the modification of a post-divorce order like those governing child support, child custody or alimony (commonly known as spousal support).

-At The Moller Law Group, led by attorney William Moller, our firm is dedicated to providing clients with tailored and comprehensive advice and guidance in child support modification and other modification cases.
+At Moller Law Group, led by attorney William Moller, our firm is dedicated to providing clients with tailored and comprehensive advice and guidance in child support modification and other modification cases.
 We are an experienced firm that fully understands the impact family law matters have on the lives of our civilian and military clients.
 By following the correct legal processes, we are better able to pursue the modification you are seeking and ensure that it will be legally binding and enforceable going forward into the future.

 To learn more about modification of child support or other post-divorce issues, contact an attorney at our Woodland Park office or our Colorado Springs office today to schedule an initial consultation.

 Some of the issues that are frequently modified include:

 - Child support (increased or decreased due to a substantial change in circumstances of one of the parents)

 - Child custody and visitation (to allow more or less time with a parent)

 - Alimony/spousal support (increased or decreased, depending on the needs of the parties and the ability to pay)

 - Arrears of child support and/or spousal support (collecting past due amounts)